 Students are normally required to take the College's placement tests at the time of entry.
 Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses in addition to the requirements of their program.

-To qualify for the A.A.S. degree in Construction Management, a student must complete a minimum of
+To qualify for the A.A.S. degree in Construction Management, a student must complete a minimum of 63 credits as prescribed and attain a minimum grade point average of 2.0 ("C" average).

 Construction Management Course Sequence